 Rosemary Baker works locally in special education and earned her Master's degree from UMF in Special Education.

-Additionally, we added Geology Professor Larry Tuttle, who will work alongside Gretchen Legler as Co-Garden Director until Gretchen retires at the end of this year.
+Additionally, we added Geology Professor Larry Tuttle, who worked alongside Gretchen Legler as Co-Garden Director until August.
+Larry has now earned the title of UMF Campus and Community Garden Lead Director!

 We participated this summer in the Fiddlehead Festival with garden tours, onion planting, and tomato seeds in a cup.
 Check out more photos in Emma's Blog.